Subjective Probability Estimate the probability that the next tim... | Channels for Pearson+

 Understand the concept of subjective probability: Subjective probability is based on personal judgment, experience, or intuition rather than objective data.
 It reflects an individual's belief about the likelihood of an event occurring.

-Identify the factors influencing your subjective probability: Consider how often you personally encounter news stories about plane crashes, your perception of their frequency, and any recent events that might bias your judgment.
+Identify factors that influence the probability: Consider factors such as the location of the escalator (e.g., a busy mall versus a less frequented building), the time of day, and your past experiences with escalators in similar settings.

-Account for external data if available: While subjective probability is personal, you can still consider general statistics, such as the frequency of plane crashes reported in the news, to inform your estimate.
+Assign a probability value: Based on your judgment and past experiences, assign a probability value between 0 and 1 to represent the likelihood of the escalator being in operation.
+For example, if you believe escalators are operational 80% of the time in similar situations, you might assign a probability of 0.8.

-Formulate your subjective probability: Based on your judgment and any relevant information, assign a probability value between 0 and 1 (e.g., 0.1 for a 10% chance) to represent the likelihood of encountering a plane crash story in the next TV news report you watch.
+Acknowledge the subjective nature: Note that this probability is not derived from empirical data or mathematical calculations but rather from your personal assessment and reasoning.

-Reflect on potential biases: Recognize that subjective probabilities can be influenced by factors like recent events (availability bias) or personal experiences, and adjust your estimate if necessary to ensure it aligns with your overall understanding.
+Consider gathering data for a more objective estimate: If you want a more accurate probability, you could collect data on the operational status of escalators in similar settings over time and calculate the relative frequency of operational escalators.

 Verified video answer for a similar problem: